Easy Songs to Sing in Spanish for Beginners

 “Fué en un Café” by Los Apson

 Discover the retro side of Mexican rock with "Fué en un Café" in this old-school rock tune that you already know if you’ve ever hummed along with “Under the Boardwalk.”
-The song tells a story of a love story that is now in the past--all while allowing you to sing along in Spanish to a tune you already know.
+The song tells a love story that is now in the past--all while allowing you to sing along in Spanish to a tune you already know.

 “Te Va a Doler” by Maelo Ruiz